ibm-cloud-docs/satellite/storage-ocs-local.md

 # OpenShift Container Storage using local disks
 {: #config-storage-ocs-local}

 Set up [OpenShift Container Storage](https://docs.openshift.com/container-platform/4.6/storage/persistent_storage/persistent-storage-ocs.html){: external} for {{site.data.keyword.satelliteshort}} clusters.
 You can use {{site.data.keyword.satelliteshort}} storage templates to create storage configurations.
-After you create a storage configuration, you can assign it to your clusters.
-When you assign a storage configuration to your clusters, the storage drivers for the provider that you used to create your configuration are installed on your cluster.
+When you assign a storage configuration to your clusters, the storage drivers of the selected storage provider are installed in your cluster.
 {: shortdesc}

 The {{site.data.keyword.satelliteshort}} storage templates are currently available in beta and should not be used for production workloads.